November 15, 2016

 Almost 35 percent of all adults in the United States are obese.
 If your body mass index (BMI) is 30 or over, you are at a higher risk of high cholesterol.

 To fight obesity, you need proven strategies to lower your body weight.
 Choose healthy foods and drinks.
 Count the number of calories you eat each day in a food diary.
 Increase your physical activity.
 If you burn more calories than you consume, you will lose weight.
+To learn about counting calories, see more information here.

 If you don’t get enough physical activity, you are at a higher risk of gaining weight.
 You don’t have to run a marathon to get started.
 Increase your physical activity slowly.
 Participate in at least thirty minutes of physical activity each day that uses both your upper and lower limbs.
 This includes walking, running, swimming, or yoga.